bsneaks/DailyFantasyNerd-Helper/README.md

 Steps
-1) Download your lineups to CSV from DailyFantasyNerd after making your tweaks and optimizations.
+1) Download your lineups to CSV from DailyFantasyNerd as DAILYFANTASYNERD-NBA.csv after making your tweaks and optimizations.
-2) Download the Fanduel .csv template
+2) Download the Fanduel .csv template as FANDUEL-NBA.csv
 3) Add text to Cell AB1 in the Fanduel CSV
 4) Remove any Lineups you do not want.
 5) Upload the lineups into Fanduel from the DAILYFANTASYNERD-NBA.csv